UCL-ARC/hpc-intro/_episodes/16-resources.md

 A good rule of thumb is to ask the scheduler for more time and memory than you expect your job to need.
-This ensures that minor fluctuations in run time or memory use will not result in your job being canceled by the scheduler.
+This ensures that minor fluctuations in run time or memory use will not result in your job being cancelled by the scheduler.
 Recommendations for how much extra to ask for vary but 10% is probably the minimum, with 20-30% being more typical.
 Keep in mind that if you ask for too much, your job may not run even though enough resources are available, because the scheduler will be waiting to match what you asked for.